MartyGentillon/lmt-ruby/doc/lmt/lmt.rb.md

 4. The ability to to identify code blocks which will be expanded when referenced
 5. The ability to append to or replace code blocks
 6. The ability to include another file.
+7. The ability to extend the tangler with Ruby code from a block.

 There are also a few potentially useful features that are not implemented but might be in the future:

-1. The ability to extend the tangler with Ruby code from a block.
-2. The ability to write out other files.
+1. The ability to write out other files.
-3. Source mapping
+2. Source mapping
-4. Further source verification.
+3. Further source verification.
 For instance, all instances of the same block should be in the same language.
 Also, detect and prevent double inclusion.

-Also, the only filter currently existing just escapes strings for ruby code.
-There are many more that could be useful.
+4. Simple variables and conditional logic to enable output only under certain circumstances

 ### Blocks